Updated March 2019

 A personal trainer on the staff at a club is paid a salary, which can be about £24-28K a year.

-There were 526 jobs for “personal trainer” and 341 for “fitness instructor” in the London area listed on Glassdoor at the time of writing, but this doesn’t reflect the actual prospects for personal trainers.
+There are hundreds of job results for “personal trainer” in the London area listed on Glassdoor, but this doesn’t reflect the actual prospects for personal trainers.
 Most of these, again, were cunningly disguised adverts for training courses and not actual jobs.

 Being a self-employed personal trainer